 2. Stay in a Calorie Deficit – Within Reason

 You want to eat fewer calories than you burn, but eat an appropriate amount of calories to nourish your body properly.
-You won’t gain muscle (or burn fat) if you aren’t feeding your body what it needs.
+You won’t gain muscle mass (or burn fat) if you aren’t feeding your body what it needs.

 3. Have Good Post-Workout Nutrition